-- Nine (9) of the incidents were reported through the Community Concern Form, five (5) were reported by e-mail to the Office of College Life, three (3) were reported directly to the Department of Public Safety, and one (1) was reported by word of mouth.
+- Six (6) incidents were reported through the Community Concern Form, one (1) incident was reported by e-mail to the Office of College Life, and one (1) incident was reported directly to the Department of Public Safety.

-- Twelve (12) incidents were of race/ethnicity, gender identity, bias motivated by sex, or religion bias from students or student organizations and were captured from the student body.
+- Four (4) incidents were of race/ethnicity or gender identity bias from students and were captured from the student body.

-- This case was resolved through an administrative hearing in the Office of College Life.
+- One (1) incident was resolved by an informal resolution by the Office of College Life.

-- Three (3) incidents were of an unknown source.
+- Four (4) incidents were of an unknown source.